 Arbitration plays a crucial role in resolving commercial disputes by offering parties a flexible, efficient, and enforceable alternative to litigation.
 As an ADR mechanism, it provides confidentiality, expert decision-making, international enforceability and cost-effectiveness, making it a preferred choice for businesses seeking to protect their commercial interests.

-By including well-drafted arbitration clauses in commercial agreements, parties can ensure that disputes are resolved in a structured manner, avoiding the delays, costs and uncertainties of court litigation.
+By including well-drafted dispute resolution clauses in commercial agreements, parties can ensure that disputes are resolved in a structured manner, avoiding the delays, costs and uncertainties of court litigation.

 Please note that the contents of this article are for general guidance on the Subject Matter.
 It is NOT legal advice.